Albert Schweitzer Animal Welfare Fund

 The Albert Schweitzer Animal Welfare Fund, established in 1981, was named for the famed scientist and humanitarian in recognition of his philosophy of Reverence for Life.
 Our fund supports the following types of projects:

-- Protecting wild animals
+- Protecting large animals and wild animals

 About Albert Schweitzer